PoisotLab/ms_betacov_mapping/README.md

 ## Known betacoronavirus hosts

 We downloaded the data on bats hosts of betacoronaviruses assembled by
-@Becker2022OptPre from `https://www.viralemergence.org/betacov` on Aug.
-2021,
+@Becker2022OptPre from `https://www.viralemergence.org/betacov` on Apr.
+2022,
 and filtered it to "known" hosts (established before the emergence of SARS-CoV-2) and "novel" hosts (confirmed through sampling since the emergence of SARS-CoV-2).
-This database was assembled by a combination of data mining and literature surveys.
+The original database was assembled by a combination of data mining and literature surveys, including automated alerts on the "bats" and "coronavirus" keywords to identify novel empirical evidence of bats-betacoronaviruses associations.

 ## Bats occurrences

-We downloaded the rangemap of every extant bat species that was either classified as an empirically documented or a suspected host of beta-coronaviruses (Becker et al. 2020), according to recent IUCN data (IUCN 2021).
-The range maps were subsequently rasterized at a resolution of approximately TK TP.
-For every pixel in the resulting raster where at least one bat host of betacoronavirus was present, we extract the species pool, which was used to calculate the following risk assessment components: phylogenetic diversity, bat compositional uniqueness, and predicted viral sharing risk.
+We downloaded the rangemap of every extant bat species that was either classified as an empirically documented host of beta-coronaviruses from the previous step, according to recent IUCN data [@IUCN2021IucRed].
+The range maps were subsequently rasterized using the `rasterize` function from `GDAL` [@RouaultEven2022GdaOgr] at a resolution of approximately **TK TP**.
+For every pixel in the resulting raster where at least one bat host of betacoronavirus was present, we extract the species pool (list of all bat species), which was used to calculate the following risk assessment components: phylogenetic diversity, bat compositional uniqueness, and predicted viral sharing risk.

 ## Bats phylogeography

-For every pixel, we measured Faith’s Phylogenetic Diversity (Faith 1992) based on a recent synthetic tree with robust time calibration, covering about 6000 mammalian species (Upham et al. 2019).
+For every pixel, we measured Faith’s Phylogenetic Diversity [@Faith1992ConEva] based on a recent synthetic tree with robust time calibration, covering about 6000 mammalian species [@Upham2019InfMam].
 Faith’s PD measures the sum of unique branches from an arbitrary root to a set of tips, and comparatively larger values indicate a more phylogenetic diverse species pool.
 We measured phylogenetic diversity starting from the root of the entire tree (and not from